 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
+The month with the most days of rain alone in Louisville is June, with an average of 11.7 days.
 Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 40% on June 6.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Louisville experiences significant seasonal variation in monthly rainfall.

 Rain falls throughout the year in Louisville.
-The most rain falls during the 31 days centered around May 3, with an average total accumulation of 4.7 inches.
+The month with the most rain in Louisville is May, with an average rainfall of 4.6 inches.

-The least rain falls around January 25, with an average total accumulation of 2.6 inches.
+The month with the least rain in Louisville is January, with an average rainfall of 2.6 inches.

-The snowy period of the year lasts for 3.5 months, from November 30 to March 13, with a sliding 31-day liquid-equivalent snowfall of at least 0.1 inches.
-The most snow falls during the 31 days centered around January 30, with an average total liquid-equivalent accumulation of 0.3 inches.
+The snowy period of the year lasts for 3.5 months, from November 30 to March 13, with a sliding 31-day snowfall of at least 1.0 inches.
+The month with the most snow in Louisville is February, with an average snowfall of 2.9 inches.

 We base the humidity comfort level on the dew point, as it determines whether perspiration will evaporate from the skin, thereby cooling the body.
 Lower dew points feel drier and higher dew points feel more humid.
 Unlike temperature, which typically varies significantly between night and day, dew point tends to change more slowly, so while the temperature may drop at night, a muggy day is typically followed by a muggy night.

 Louisville experiences extreme seasonal variation in the perceived humidity.